VoteRiders: Overview and mission

-Activities
+Research and analysis

+The 2023 study conducted by VoteRiders and the University of Maryland Center for Democracy and Civic Engagement analysis shows that nearly 29,000,000 voting-age Americans do not possess a non-expired, government-issued photo ID.
+Young people, people of color, and women, are the groups most burdened by Voter ID laws.
+A June 2024 study by VoteRiders and the Center found 21 million of voting age did not have a current driver's license.

 Voter ID laws vary nationwide.
 According to a study cited in Journalist's Resource, a reference desk established by the Shorenstein Center on Media, Politics and Public Policy at Harvard University, the "evidence supports the notion that strict voter identification laws prevent otherwise eligible individuals from voting, and have disproportionately negative impacts on minority citizens."

-To help ensure that all eligible citizens can exercise their right to vote, VoteRiders gets involved with on-the-ground voter education initiatives and provides expertise to local, national, niche and youth-oriented media outlets to reach voters and increase awareness of potential obstacles to voting.
-Recent examples of these efforts include the following: